-- c.
-Partner with local workforce development centers to improve employment opportunities; and - d.
-Work with tribal organizations to ensure that tribal members can access CoC-funded assistance when a CoC's geographic area borders a tribal area. - f.
-Racial Equity In nearly every community, Black, Indigenous, and other people of color are substantially overrepresented in the homeless population.
+- (c) Partner with local workforce development centers to improve employment opportunities. - (d) Work with Tribal organizations to ensure that Tribal members can access CoCfunded assistance when a CoC's geographic area borders a Tribal area. - (6) Racial Equity.
+In nearly every community, Black, Indigenous, and other people of color are substantially over-represented in the homeless population.
 HUD is emphasizing system and program changes to address racial equity within CoCs.
 Responses to preventing and ending homelessness should address racial inequities to ensure successful outcomes for all persons experiencing homelessness using proven approaches, such as: developing a coordinated community response created in partnership with a racially diverse set of stakeholders and people experiencing homelessness and partnering with organizations with experience serving underserved populations.
-CoCs should review local policies, procedures, and processes with attention to identifying barriers that result in racial disparities, and taking steps to eliminate barriers to improve racial equity and to address disparities. - g.
-Improving Assistance to LGBTQ+ Individuals Discrimination on the basis of gender identity or sexual orientation manifests differently for different individuals and often overlaps with other forms of prohibited discrimination.
+CoCs should review local policies, procedures, and processes with attention to identifying barriers that result in racial disparities and taking steps to eliminate barriers to improve racial equity and to address disparities. - (7) Improving Assistance to LGBTQ+ Individuals.
+Discrimination on the basis of gender identity or sexual orientation manifests differently for different individuals and often overlaps with other forms of prohibited discrimination.
 CoCs should address the needs of LGBTQ+, transgender, gender non-conforming, and non-binary individuals and families in their planning processes.
 Additionally, when considering which projects to select in their local competition to be included in their application to HUD, CoCs should ensure privacy, respect, safety, and access regardless of gender identity or sexual orientation in projects.
-CoCs should also consider partnering with organizations with expertise in serving LGBTQ+ populations - h.
-Persons with Lived Experience HUD is encouraging CoCs to include in the local planning process people who are currently experiencing or have formerly experienced homelessness.
-People with lived experience should determine how local policies may need to be revised and updated to improve the effectiveness of homelessness assistance programs, including participating in planning and oversight activities and developing local competition processes.
-CoC leaders and stakeholders should also prioritize hiring people who have experienced homelessness in areas where their expertise is needed (e.g. peer outreach and support). - i.
-Increasing Affordable Housing Supply The lack of affordable housing is the main driver of homelessness.
+CoCs should also consider partnering with organizations with expertise in serving LGBTQ+ populations. - (8) Persons with Lived Experience.
+The people who know best what solutions will effectively end homelessness are those who are experiencing homelessness.
+HUD expects CoCs to include people with lived homeless expertise and experience in their local planning and decision-making process.
+People with lived experience should determine how local policies may need to be revised and updated to improve the effectiveness of homelessness assistance programs, including participating in planning and oversight activities, and developing local competition processes.
+CoC leaders and stakeholders should prioritize hiring people who have experienced homelessness in areas where their expertise is needed. - (9) Increasing Affordable Housing Supply.
+The lack of affordable housing is the main driver of homelessness.
 CoCs play a critical role in educating local leaders and stakeholders about the importance of increasing the supply of affordable housing and the specific consequences of the continued lack of affordable housing.
 CoCs should be communicating with jurisdiction leaders, including for the development of Consolidated Plans, about the harmful effects of the lack of affordable housing, and they should engage local leaders about steps such as zoning and land use reform that would increase the supply of affordable housing.
+The FY

-The FY2022 CoC NOFO awards points to CoCs that take steps to engage local leaders about increasing affordable housing supply.
+2023 CoC NOFO awards points to CoCs that take steps to engage local leaders about increasing affordable housing supply.